tbidne/shrun/documentation/configuration.md

 **Arg:** `--console-log-strip-control (all | smart | off)`

-**Description:** Control characters can wreak layout havoc, thus we include this option. `all` strips all such chars. `off` does nothing i.e. all chars are left untouched.
-The default `smart` attempts to strip only the control chars that affect layout (e.g. cursor movements) and leaves others unaffected (e.g. colors).
-This has the potential to be the 'prettiest' as:
+**Description:** Control characters can wreak layout havoc, hence this option for stripping such characters.

+  - all: Strips all such chars.
+  - smart: The default.
+Attempts to strip only the control chars that affect layout (e.g. cursor movements) and leaves others unaffected (e.g. colors).
+This has the potential to be the 'prettiest' though it is possible to miss some chars.
-* Simple formatting is left intact.
-* The layout should not be damaged.

-Though it is possible to miss some chars.

 **Example:**